Frequently Asked Questions?

 Can I sell my investment?

-There is no secondary market for Centuria’s unlisted property funds to trade on.
-It is possible to transfer a Unit Holding to a new or existing Investor via an off-market transfer.
+Investors in Centuria’s closed-ended property funds should expect to retain their investment for the Fund Term which is generally 5-7 years.
+The capital value of Centuria’s closed-ended funds will be paid to investors as a result of the underlying property asset(s) being sold and the Fund being wound up.
+In some circumstances Centuria may offer a Liquidity Event at the end of the Fund term.
+Details of the Fund Term and possible Liquidity Event can be located in the relevant PDS.
+There is no secondary market for Centuria’s closed-ended unlisted property funds to trade on, however, it is also possible to transfer a Unit Holding to a new or existing Investor via an off-market transfer.
 An Investor wishing to transfer their investment will need to independently source a buyer for their holdings.

 Can I transfer my units?